PyPSA/pypsa-eur/doc/foresight.rst

 .. warning::

-  Perfect foresight is currently under development and not yet implemented.
+  Perfect foresight is currently implemented as a first test version.

-For running perfect foresight scenarios, in future versions you will be able to set in the ``config/config.yaml``:
+For running perfect foresight scenarios, you can adjust the ``config/config.perfect.yaml``:

 .. code:: yaml